matloff/omsi/README.md

 more accurate assessment of your insight into the course material, i.e. you get a better grade.
 But you do have to keep in mind the following.

-<i>Make SURE you are prepared:</i>
+- <i>Make SURE you are prepared:</i>
 **Be sure to try OMSI in an actual session before your first OMSI-based exam.**  Start up the server, playing the role of the instructor (see "Directions for instructors" below), and then start the client, playing the role of the student as above.
 (Note:  If you run the server on your local machine, specify the server location as 'localhost'.)

-Make sure your laptop can connect to your school's WiFi system.
+- Make sure your laptop can connect to your school's WiFi system.

-Make sure your laptop is fully charged before the exam.
+- Make sure your laptop is fully charged before the exam.

-It is good to remove your old answer files (their names begin with "omsi_answer") from a previous exam before starting the current one.
+- It is good to remove your old answer files (their names begin with "omsi_answer") from a previous exam before starting the current one.

-In programming classes, make absolutely sure that your software is configured properly.
+- In programming classes, make absolutely sure that your software is configured properly.
 For instance, with R, make sure that typing 'R' in a terminal window does start R.

-*Starting OMSI:*

-Make sure you launch OMSI from your OMSI Home directory.
+- *Starting OMSI:* Make sure you launch OMSI from your OMSI Home directory.

-*Submitting your answers:*

-Submit your answers often.
+- *Submitting your answers:* Submit your answers often.
 Near the end of an exam period, the network may be very busy, possibly making it difficult to get in.
-In some cases, the delay in submitting a question may be 30 seconds or more.
 Note that each submission will overwrite the last.

-Remember that saving an answer does NOT submit it.
+- Remember that saving an answer does NOT submit it.
 You must do that separately.

-*Following your instructor's directions:*
+- *Following your instructor's directions:*
 When you begin the exam, your very first action should be to click **CLICK HERE FIRST**.
 The instructor may have directions there that will make a night-and-day difference in your grade!
 So first take a few